jannikmi/multivar_horner/paper/paper.md

 It is important to note that in contrast to the one dimensional case, several concepts of degree exist for polynomials in multiple dimensions.
-Following the notation of [@trefethen2017multivariate] the usual notion of degree of a polynomial, the maximal degree, is the maximal sum of exponents of all monomials.
+Following the notation of [@trefethen2017multivariate] the usual notion of degree of a polynomial, the *total degree*, is the maximal sum of exponents of all monomials.
 This is equal to the maximal $l_1$-norm of all exponent vectors of the monomials.
-Accordingly the euclidean degree is the maximal $l_2$-norm and the maximal degree is the maximal $l_{\infty}$-norm of all exponent vectors.
+Accordingly the *euclidean degree* is the maximal $l_2$-norm and the *maximal degree* is the maximal $l_{\infty}$-norm of all exponent vectors.
 Refer to [@trefethen2017multivariate] for precise definitions.

 A polynomial is called fully occupied with respect to a certain degree if all possible monomials having a smaller or equal degree are present.